xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

 In Swift, you can only import  modules.
 A Swift program is composed of a number of modules.
 Each module is a binary representation that is imported by the source files.
 There are four types of modules that can be imported:

 - **A binary `.swiftmodule` file**: binary `.swiftmodule` files are created by the Swift compiler.
 It provides the interface by which other Swift modules can access.
-Binary .swiftmodule files are tied to a specific compiler version.
+Binary `.swiftmodule` files are <mark>tied to a specific compiler version</mark>.
 - **A binary `.pcm` file**: this is created by the Swift compiler's embedded Clang compiler when it builds an Objective-C/C module.
-It provides the interface by which Swift modules can access to.
-Binary .pcm files are tied to a specific compiler version.
+It provides the interface by which Swift modules can access to the binary. `.pcm` files are <mark>tied to a specific compiler version</mark>.
 - **A textual `.swiftinterface` file**: textual `.swiftinterface` files are a superset of Swift source code that can be distributed along with binary libraries.
 They are compatible with multiple versions of the Swift compiler.
 - **Objective-C modules (Clang module)**: a set of Objective-C headers, described by a module map that can be imported into Swift.